Here’s the ultimate list of air mattress alternatives for camping.

 A self-inflating pad is essentially an air mattress.
 But they’re smaller, much more packable, and a lot thinner.

 How thin, you may ask?
 Most of them are around 1” thick.
-So if you’re looking for thick, cushioned comfort, a self-inflating pad might not be for you.
+So if you’re looking for thick, cushioned comfort, a self-inflating pad might not suit you.

-Even though they aren’t the thickest alternative to an air mattress, they still succeed in a lot of areas where air mattress fail.
+Even though they aren’t the thickest alternative to an air mattress, they still succeed in many areas where air mattress fail.

-For instance, they roll up to the size of a large water bottle, if not a little more thick.
+For instance, they roll up to the size of a large water bottle, if not a little thicker.
 So packing and storing a self-inflating pad is a breeze.

-To offer some perspective, I currently use the Therm-a-Rest Trail Scout Sleeping Pad.
+I currently use the Therm-a-Rest Trail Scout Sleeping Pad to offer some perspective.
 After a week of beating it up in the backcountry, it’s still 100% functional.

-I say all this so you don’t run away for fear of air leaks.
+I say all this, so you don’t run away for fear of air leaks.
 I never had any issues with leaks or even punctures.
-And the ease of the self-inflation was priceless at the end of an exhausting day.
+And the ease of self-inflation was priceless at the end of an exhausting day.

-- Good insulation; use with a sleeping bag or blanket for top coverage
+- Good insulation; use a sleeping bag or blanket for top coverage.

 There are a handful of bean bag chair manufacturers who make their chairs specifically to double as a bed.
 Check CourdaRoy’s Convertible Bean Bag Chair (the image above) for a much-beloved example.